ycpei/ypei.me/posts/2019-03-14-great-but-manageable-expectations.md

 ACGMMTZ16
 ---------

 What follows is my understanding of this result.
-I call it a hypothesis because there is a gap which I am not able to reproduce their proof or prove it myself.
+I call it a conjecture because there is a gap which I am not able to reproduce their proof or prove it myself.
 This does not mean the result is false.
 On the contrary, I am inclined to believe it is true.

-**Hypothesis 0**.
+**Conjecture 0**.
 For a subsampled Gaussian mechanism with ratio $r$, if $r = O(\sigma^{-1})$ and $\lambda = O(\sigma^2)$, then we have $(\lambda, O(r^2 \lambda / \sigma^2))$-rdp.